cloudfoundry/cf-k8s-networking/doc/managing-certificates-for-application-ingress.md

 For each domain in CF:

 1. Create a secret with the certificate and the key in `istio-system` namespace:
+_Note: The secret name should not start with `istio` or `prometheus` for dynamic reloading of the secret._
 ```
 kubectl create secret tls wildcard-apps-example-com-cert \
     -n istio-system \